dfinity/motoko/doc/md/about-this-guide.md

 3. Interoperability or support for running Motoko programs on blockchains other than the Internet Computer.

 ## Finding more information

-For information about using Motoko with the DFINITY Canister SDK, see the [SDK Developer Tools](../developer-docs/build/index.md).

 For background information on various topics relevant to the design, use, or deployment of Motoko services, or the language’s design itself, consider the following resources as a starting point: